-- 1. Deciduous medium to large trees such as Thornless Honey Locust, London Plane, Gingko, Zelkova, Bradford Pear, and Katsura. - 2.
-Small deciduous trees such as some Crab Apple (Malus species) and Cherry varieties with 15-foot ultimate height. - 3.
-Conifers such as Pine, Hemlock, and Spruce may be used only within the 10-foot area on building lots outside the right-of-way. - c.
-Size: Minimum sizes for species listed above are 2 to $2\frac{1}{2}$ inches caliper, measured one foot from ground level in place, and six (6) to eight (8) feet of height in place. - d.
-Quality: Street trees shall be balled and burlaped with good root development and branching characteristics.
-Bare root handling for dormant trees up to 21⁄2 inches caliper may only be allowed during the spring season.
-All trees shall be of licensed nursery stock, however, native trees may be used if inspected and approved by the Tree Warden before planting. - e.
-Planting: Street trees shall be planted in holes at least six (6) inches deeper and one (1) to 11⁄2 times as wide as the root ball.
+Deciduous medium to large trees such as Thornless Honey Locust, London Plane, Gingko, Zelkova, Bradford Pear, and Katsura.

+Small deciduous trees such as some Crab Apple (Malus species) and Cherry varieties with 15 foot ultimate height.

+Conifers such as Pine, Hemlock and Spruce may be used only within the 10 foot area on building lots outside the right-of-way.

+- Size Minimum sizes for species listed above are 2 to 21⁄2 inches caliper, measured one foot from ground level in place, and 6 to 8 feet of height in place. - b.
+Quality Street trees shall be balled and burlaped with good root development and branching characteristics.
+Bare root handling for dormant trees up to 2 1/2 inches caliper may only be allowed during the spring season.
+All trees shall be of licensed nursery stock, however, native trees may be used if inspected and approved by the City's Tree Warden before planting. - c.
+Planting Street trees shall be planted in holes at least 6 inches deeper and 1 to 1 1/2 times as wide as the root ball.
 Larger excavation may be required in gravel or sand areas.
-Trees shall be planted at their previous depth in good quality topsoil or soil conditioned to the quality with sufficient organic matter such as peat moss and a balanced fertilizer. - Trees shall be securely double staked with sturdy stakes of a minimum size of 2" x 2" x 6'. - f.
-Screening: Where a proposed residential development abuts an existing or proposed commercial or industrial area, a dense evergreen buffer at least ten (10) feet in depth, shall be planted along the common boundary between the residential development and such commercial or industrial development. - g.
-Inspection: The Tree Warden shall determine the suitability of the street trees being proposed and certify proper planting techniques and maintenance have been followed.
+Trees shall be planted at their previous depth in good quality topsoil or soil conditioned to the quality with sufficient organic matter such as peat moss and a balanced fertilizer.

+Trees shall be securely double staked with sturdy stakes of a minimum size of 2" x 2" x 6'.

+- d.
+Screening Where a proposed residential development abuts an existing or proposed commercial or industrial area, a dense evergreen buffer at least 10 feet in depth, shall be planted along the common boundary between the residential development and such commercial or industrial development. - e.
+Inspection The City Tree Warden shall determine the suitability of the street trees being proposed and certify proper planting techniques and maintenance have been followed.

-3. General Landscaping:
+General Landscaping

 a.
 Landscaping shall be addressed as part of site plan and subdivision design.
-If a separate landscape plan is required by the Commission, the Applicant shall be advised of this requirement at the preliminary plan stage of review of a minor subdivision or land development project, and at the master plan stage of a major subdivision or land development project.
+If a separate landscape plan is required by the Commission, the applicant shall be advised of this requirement at the preliminary review stage of an administrative or minor subdivision, and at the master plan stage of a major subdivision.
 It shall integrate the various elements of site design, preserving and enhancing the particular identity of the site and creating a pleasing site character.
-For minor subdivisions and land development projects, landscaping treatments may be integrated into the overall site plan.
+For administrative and minor subdivisions and land developments, landscaping treatments may be integrated into the overall site plan.